archinate/Slingshot/Builds/README.md

 Slingshot!
 Builds
 =========

 This folder contains latest tested builds of Slingshot! for Grasshopper.

-Slingshot! can be installed by placing all *.dll and *.gha in your Grasshopper libraries directory... usually:  C:\Users\<user>\AppData\Roaming\Grasshopper\Libraries
+Slingshot! can be installed by placing the following files into your Grasshopper libraries directory... usually:  C:\Users\<user>\AppData\Roaming\Grasshopper\Libraries

+* TPGNM_SlingshotDB.gha

+Slingshot! also depends on the following dlls...

+* MySql.Data.dll
+* SQLite.Interop.dll
+* System.Data.SQLite.dll

 Slingshot! for Grasshopper is tested with the following...
 * Windows 7 Professional